Decoding the challenges of influencer marketing for luxury brands

 To this end, major UK brands have embraced diversity and inclusion in their influencer marketing strategies.
 While this was especially true during the pandemic years and #BlackLivesMatter movement, the inflationary context has forced some brands to move away from using diverse creators.

-Disability-led influencer marketing agency The Purple Goat Co-founder and CEO Martyn Shibley says that as the UK market matures, more room is being created for content creators to lean in to their individuality and their community's preferences.
+Disability-led influencer marketing agency The Purple Goat Co-founder and CEO Martyn Shibley says that as the UK market matures, more room is being created for content creators to lean into their individuality and their community's preferences.

-Despite the evident maturity of influencer marketing in the UK, there are still large swaths of the market that have yet to fully grasp the concept that success lies in understanding the data.
+Despite the evident maturity of influencer marketing in the UK, there are still large swathes of the market that have yet to fully grasp the concept that success lies in understanding the data.
 Many brands continue to conduct influencer discovery manually, and to focus on vanity metrics like views and followers.

 “There’s still big brands that don't quite get it.
 They’re only just shifting out of vanity metrics to look towards intent and impact metrics.
 Some big household names, it’s quite surprising where they’re at,” comments the IMTB’s Guthrie.